ComputeCanada/ansible-mc-hub/docs/README.md

     `mc.computecanada.dev`: Should correspond to the public IP or FQDN of the instance.
 This will be used by Ansible to connect to your instance.

-    `anisble_user`: The username used by Ansible to connect via SSH to your instance.
+    `ansible_user`: The username used by Ansible to connect via SSH to your instance.

     `saml_identity_provider_metadata_url`: The metadata URL of your identity provider.
 This URL should correspond to a SAML file.